romanofski/programslice/docs/development.rst

 representing the source code is currently very basic; most likely leading to errors in the slice result.

-At this point in time, I'm concentrating not on exact accuracy (if even possible in a duck typed language), but on an overall good user experience.
+At this point in time, I'm concentrating not on exact accuracy, but on an overall good user experience.

 .. include:: ../programslice/tests/test_slice_forward.txt